-The signs and symptoms of a concussion usually last for one to four weeks, but may last longer.
-In some cases, it may take many weeks or months to heal.
-If the athlete has had a previous concussion, they may take longer to heal.
+The signs and symptoms of a concussion often last for up to four weeks but may last longer.
+In some cases, children may take many weeks or months to heal.
+If your child has had a concussion before, they may take longer to heal.

-If the athlete's symptoms are persistent (i.e., last longer than two weeks in adults or longer than four weeks in youth under 18 years old) they should be referred to a healthcare professional who is an expert in the management of concussion.
+If your child's symptoms are not improving or last longer than four weeks, they should be referred to a licensed healthcare professional who is an expert in the management of concussion.